Use Expressions in Actions

 Action Config Expressions

-In supported action config input fields, expressions will evaluate to strings.
+In supported action config input fields, expressions evaluate to strings.

 The action config expression is evaluated when the action is executed.
-The result of the evaluation is used in the input of the action.
+The evaluated result is used as the action's input.

 For example, if the event is {"presignedUrls": {"get": "https://example.com"}}, the output of the following expression will be <https://example.com|Image>.